-April 30, 2021
+Apr 30, 2021

 The evolution of new ways of evaluating credit profiles through alternative data and machine learning mechanisms has generated a popular and positive impact in the financial circuit.
-Thanks to these new credit review processes, there has been a significant increase in the credit approval rate which positively impacts social inclusion.
+Thanks to these new credit review processes, there has been a significant increase in the credit approval rate, which positively impacts social inclusion.

 In the United States, leading companies such as Experian and Equifax have joined the movement to embrace new alternative data sources to improve the risk assessment process.
 This major turnaround helped to encourage the industry to try using alternative data and thus participate more actively and competitively in the market.

-The possibility of obtaining metadata through users' smartphones has opened the game to financial companies and, at the same time, has favored the social inclusion of those who were outside the economic network.
-Thanks to alternative data, it is possible to anticipate movements and obtain more accurate patterns on the applicants willingness to pay.
-It is now viable to carry out a much more complete and updated credit scoring on clients and potential clients through behaviour prediction.
+The possibility of obtaining metadata through users' smartphones has opened the game to financial companies and, at the same time, has favoured the social inclusion of those who were outside the economic network.
+Thanks to alternative data, it is possible to anticipate movements and obtain more accurate patterns on the applicants' willingness to pay.
+It is now viable to carry out a more complete and updated credit scoring on clients and potential clients through behaviour prediction.
 In this way, banks and financial institutions can secure a reduction in the risk of credit default, strengthening algorithms that previously were solely based on traditional data.

 The incorporation of alternative data with the use of artificial intelligence is without a doubt an opportunity that warrants growth for financial companies.
-It is a key turning point that recognizes new clients who were previously considered unqualified.
+It is a key turning point that recognises new clients who were previously considered unqualified.
 Thanks to this change in the credit scoring process, companies that have the power to adapt are guaranteed an increase in their credit approval rate through well-informed decisions.